Japan's popular vaccine minister Kono enters race for next leader | Politics

 Japan's popular coronavirus vaccination minister, Taro Kono, announced his candidacy on Friday to lead the ruling party and, by extension, become the next prime minister, highlighting his image as an outspoken reformer with a conservative streak.
 Kono becomes the third candidate to throw his hat in the ring for the leadership of the Liberal Democratic Party (LDP), which opened up last week when Prime Minister Yoshihide Suga said he would step down.

+Nearly a third of respondents in a poll by major domestic media last week said the Georgetown University-educated Kono, 58, was the most suitable to succeed Suga.
+YOUNG FOLLOWERS

-Lawmakers are counting on the new leader to boost the party's support after Suga's ratings hit record lows, undermined by haphazard handling of the coronavirus pandemic.
+Japan must hold a general election by Nov.
+28 and LDP lawmakers are counting on a new leader to boost support after Suga's ratings hit record lows, undermined by haphazard handling of the coronavirus pandemic.
 Kono, who has been in charge of a rocky vaccination rollout, has remained popular, particularly among younger voters.

 That is partly thanks to his ability to reach out to the public through Twitter, where he has 2.3 million followers - a rarity in heavily scripted Japanese politics dominated by older men less adept with social media.
-In the policy paper, Kono vowed to continue the fight against the coronavirus by acquiring COVID-19 booster shots.

-Some in the LDP feel Kono is too young, given the average age of prime ministers taking office since 2000 was about 62.
-Their concerns include his lone-wolf style in a system that runs on consensus, and an outspoken streak that can occasionally see him challenge the party line.
-Despite that reputation, Kono toed the line on Abe's key policies when he served as both defence and foreign ministers in his cabinets.
+Kono said there should be a debate on the possibility of giving the government the authority to impose strict coronavirus lockdowns, while on the economy, he said it would be difficult to achieve a 2% inflation target.

+"Inflation settles at a certain level as a result of economic policy.
+So the question is first of all how to make the economy grow," he said.
+"The corporate sector has raised profits but that hasn't spread to wages.
+I want to steer economic policy supporting individual citizens, rather than corporations," he said.

+He has differentiated his conservative stances from those of his father, former chief cabinet secretary Yohei Kono, who wrote a landmark 1993 apology to "comfort women", a euphemism for women forced to work in Japan's wartime military brothels.
+On Friday, when asked about the issue, Kono simply said he would follow the LDP's stance on history.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)